Find the right immigration lawyer for you easily and efficiently!

 This number will be your identification number for anything related to the Ministry of Transportation (including law enforcement).

-*Except for the following branches: Beit Shean, Safed, Yokneam, Dalyat El Carmel, Kiryat Arba, Ariel, Ofakim and Rahat.
+*Except for the following branches: Beit Shean, Safed, Yokneam, Dalyat El Carmel, Kiryat Arba, Ariel, Ofakim, and Rahat.

 Step 2: Online Application

 Complete the online application and health statement.
-The form is available in Hebrew, English and Arabic – use the menu on the top bar to change the language.
+The form is available in Hebrew, English, and Arabic – use the menu on the top bar to change the language.

 The form includes:

-1. Personal information – if you don’t have an Israeli ID, remember to use your fake ID number in the ID field (“תעודת זהות”).
+- Personal information – if you don’t have an Israeli ID, remember to use your fake ID number in the ID field (“תעודת זהות”).

-2. Choice of license category – choose “Issue a new driver’s license” and then pick “A3 – אופניים חשמליים”
+- Choice of license category – choose “Issue a new driver’s license” and then pick “A3 – אופניים חשמליים”

-3. Declaration and written consent to provide medical information to the licensing authority.
+- Declaration and written consent to provide medical information to the licensing authority.

-4. Health statement – a Yes / No questionnaire.
+- Health statement – a Yes / No questionnaire.

 Notes regarding the health statement:

-• You don’t need to visit a doctor to complete the form.
+- You don’t need to visit a doctor to complete the form.

-• The statement is valid for 3 years.
+- The statement is valid for 3 years.

-• You may need to attach medical documents to your statement.
+- You may need to attach medical documents to your statement.

 Step 3: Photo & Eyesight Test

 Go to one of the nationwide photo stations, and bring your MoT ID paper or your Israeli ID with you.
-Most of the photo stations are located inside commercial optometrist shops which have an arrangement with the Ministry of Transportation, so the eye test and photo taking are usually done in the same place.
+Most of the photo stations are located inside commercial optometrist shops that have an arrangement with the Ministry of Transportation, so the eye test and photo taking are usually done in the same place.

 Notes regarding the eyesight test:

-• Make sure the optometrist is authorized to perform the test on behalf of the Ministry of Transport
+- Make sure the optometrist is authorized to perform the test on behalf of the Ministry of Transport

-• Call ahead to check the operation hours for licensing eyesight tests and photo taking
+- Call ahead to check the operation hours for licensing eyesight tests and photo-taking

-• There are different eyesight tests for different license categories
+- There are different eyesight tests for different license categories

 Cost: For eye test – 50₪ (unless additional testing is required).

-Photo is free.
+The photo is free.

 After completing the eye test you will be notified by SMS on how to proceed.
 These are the 3 options:

-• You can register for the theory exam
+- You can register for the theory exam

-• You’re exempt from the theory exam (only relevant for experienced drivers applying for additional licenses)
+- You’re exempt from the theory exam (only relevant for experienced drivers applying for additional licenses)

-• You can’t continue with your application and the reasons why
+- You can’t continue with your application and the reasons why

 Step 4: A3 Theory Test